mosekyle/alx-airbnb-database/README.md

-# ALX Airbnb Database Project
+# Airbnb Database Project

-Welcome to the ALX Airbnb Database Project!
-This repository is part of the **ALX Airbnb Database Module**, focusing on designing and building a robust relational database for an Airbnb-like application.
+Welcome to the Airbnb Database Project!
+This repository is part of the ** Airbnb Database Module**, focusing on designing and building a robust relational database for an Airbnb-like application.
 The project covers database design, normalization, schema creation, and seeding, simulating a production-level database system with real-world functionality.

 ## Table of Contents
 - [About the Project](#about-the-project)